bexem/Fetch-Latest-File/README.md

   directory: "/path/to/your/directory"
   filename: "cam1"
   extension: ["jpg", "mp4"]
+  min_size: "1M"
 ```

-This will search for the latest `.jpg` and `.mp4` files that start with "cam1" in the specified directory.
+This will search for the latest `.jpg` and `.mp4` files that start with "cam1" in the specified directory and are at least 1 megabyte in size.
 The result is then stored in a entity state attribute which you can access in your automations, scripts, or templates.

 Entity: **fetch_latest_file.file** 's attributes:
 ```